Your Macon County Rootsweb Volunteer Host

 Dad had been a 40+ year member of that union in Chicago when he retired in

-in Lamoni, IA for 2 years and then off to 4 years in the Air Force
+emotionally and then off to 4 years in the Air Force during the Korean War.

-AF and living in Rapid City, SD.
-Mark was born the week before I was discharged
+1953.
+While in the AF and living in Rapid City, SD.
+Mark was born the week

-in 1956.
+before I was discharged in 1956.

-the GI BILL.
-Dale was born in 1958 and in 1960 I went to work for RCA for
+Dale was born in 1958 and in 1960 I went to work for RCA for 3 1/2

 In 1964 RCA laid off about 1000 engineers and I went to work for IBM in

-and boards required in IBM's Intermediate Systems.
+boards required in IBM's Intermediate Systems.
 My Job was the design,

-A happy home with a wonderful wife, 4 children now grown, ten grandchildren
+A happy home with a wonderful wife, 4 children (now grown), ten grandchildren

 to spoil, along with genealogy and ham radio as hobbies have all brought